How To Cook Red Lentils On The Stove And Instant Pot

 • Protein Packed: Red lentils and all the varieties of lentils are notoriously full of protein.
 They’re low in calories while being high in iron, folate, and fiber, too.
 They are definitely a great way to make your meals more nutritious.

 • Simple: Whether you use your Instant Pot or stovetop, cooking red lentils is simple for everyone.
 You can season them in so many ways – with curry powder, bay leaves, fresh ginger, and more to enhance that earthy flavor for a robust dish everyone will love.
-If you aren’t sure what to make, try this Roasted Pumpkin Dhal.
-It’s cozy and brimming with flavor.

 About Red Lentils